 Be nice.
 Or else.

-Austin CEO of Annotely Joined about 5 years ago via an invitation from Allan G.
+Austin CEO of Annotely Joined over 5 years ago via an invitation from Allan G.

 A trademark of plagiarism is an exact copy.
 Is the report an exact copy?
 No, but it's incredibly close.
 And this new product is for a different service "Eventbrite" vs. "Stripe", but it's an analytics platform.
 That's a huge similarity.